Bridgeless-Project/tss-svc/docs/07_key-resharing.md

 #### 3.1.
 Obtaining TSS Bitcoin address
 The new general system public key should be used to derive the Bitcoin address for the TSS service.
-Address can be obtained by executing the helper cli command to parse the Bitcoin address from the provided EC point (pubkey).
+Address can be obtained by executing the helper CLI command to parse the Bitcoin address from the provided EC point (pubkey).
 It can be found in the newly generated private share data.

 As the result, the new PKH address will be generated (based on the **compressed** public key)